malikcyrus/task-manager/README.md

 # Task Manager App

-The Task Manager App is a full-stack web application built with TypeScript, Node.js, MongoDB Atlas, and React.
+The Task Manager App is a full-stack web application built with TypeScript, Node.js, MongoDB Atlas, React and BootStrap.
 It provides a user-friendly interface for managing tasks, allowing users to create, view, and delete tasks.

 ## Features